pyglet/pyglet/README.md

 ## Statement of individual contributions

+Sanne:
-Sanne: Tested the NLOC for this document, ran the coverage tool for this document, instrumented and tested coverage for get_document and handle_answers <br/>
+* Tested the NLOC for this document;
+* ran the coverage tool for this document;
+* instrumented and tested coverage for get_document and handle_answers;
+* handled README.md structure.

+Sepaanta:
+* Found the project;
-Sepaanta: Found the project, ran the initial coverage test, ... <br/>
+* ran the initial coverage test;
+* ...

+Emilija:
-Emilija: Ran the initial NLOC check, ... <br/>
+* Ran the initial NLOC check;
+* ...

+Rūta:
-Rūta: ... <br/>
+* ...